Mortalife/deel-assessment/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+Started: 11:16

+Paused at: 13:16 (1 hour remaining)

+Restarted at:
+End: